10 Best Digital Pianos on the Market Today (March 2018)

 - Learning tools: Although not necessary, this piano comes with a bunch of learning tools such as smart chords (play chords with a single key press), style recommender (recommend accompaniments based on your playing style) and play-along songs from “You Are the Artist” series.

-- Value for money: At $750, this is the perfectly priced tool for beginners and intermediate-level players alike.
+- Value for money: This is the perfectly priced tool for beginners and intermediate-level players alike.

 Who is it for?